VinLacer/probability_statistics/README.md

 ```
 dados = pd.read_excel('Basededadostrabalhofinal.xlsx', sheet_name= 2)
 ```
-Between the '' put the .xlsx file name and change the sheet_name to the number of the tab you want to take the data
+Between the '    ' put the .xlsx file name and change the sheet_name to the number of the tab you want to take the data

 ### Collumns names
 ```
 dados['MCUL03'].str.contains('Masculino').sum()
 ```

-The ``` ['MCUL03'] ``` is the collumn that contains the information abbout public sex.
-So in this case you can change to search what you want and take the number of repetitions contains in the respective collumn.
+The ``` ['MCUL03'] ``` is the column that contains information about public sex.
+So in this case you can change to search what you want and take the number of repetitions contains in the respective column.

-### Exemple
+### Example:

-To facilitate the understanding of that code i'll make avaible the .xlsx file that i use to take the data, so you can use as a exemple and build your own .xlsx file to use this code.
+To facilitate the understanding of that code I'll make available the .xlsx file that I use to take the data, so you can use it as an example and build your .xlsx file to use this code.

+You can also open the .ipynb to see the code preview.
+Maybe it will help you.